-While traditional treatment methods do not provide a long term solution for intestinal disorders, CBD has shown a lot of promise as a treatment for IBS, and as a means of promoting general gut health.
+While traditional treatment methods do not provide a long term solution for intestinal disorders, using CBD for IBS has shown a lot of promise, and as a means of promoting general gut health.
 In this article, we’re going to go over the importance of the endocannabinoid system in the digestive system, as well as how CBD is ideal for targeting it.

 If you’re brand new to CBD, we suggest starting with our Beginner’s Guide to CBD.

 Endocannabinoid receptors have been shown to exist in all of the body’s organs, and research suggests that the endocannabinoid system within the digestive tract may play a vital role in its healthy functioning.
 It is believed that the Endocannabinoid System (ECS) maintains homeostasis in the gut by controlling many important functions, including immune function, intestinal motility, and sensation.

 Disruptions in the ECS could lead to the development of various intestinal disorders.
 In fact, studies indicate that the levels of endocannabinoids and CB receptors are altered (either above or below the normal amount) in patients with intestinal diseases such as IBS.
 While it is still unknown as to why low or elevated cannabinoid levels affect the digestive system, researchers estimate that it could be partly due to a cannabinoid deficiency.